shyhyawJou/scikit-learn-visualization-app/README.md

 ![__DEMO__](assets/demo.JPG)

 # About Download
-Because the `app.exe` is stored in the git LFS, if you directly download the zip file, there will no `app.exe` in it.
+Because the `app.exe` is stored in the git LFS, if you directly download the zip file, there will have no `app.exe` in it.
 So you need to do the procedure below.

 1. Click the `app.exe` in my github.
 2. Press the tool button on the upper-right corner.